 There are many species of Hawthorns and confusing species, as Eloise Butler describes at the bottom of the page.
 Martha Crone wrote in the April 1961 issue of The Fringed Gentian™ "The trees in May offer many lovely sights, but none finer than when in bloom, especially the wild cherries, plum and hawthorns."
 Read Eloise Butler's notes below.

-Cockspur Hawthorn will grow into small trees up to 30 feet in height.
+Cockspur Hawthorn will grow into a small tree up to 30 feet in height.
 Tree or shrub, they have a top that develops a somewhat flatted form with age; spreading branches that have very many long sharp stout thorns, some to 3 inches long, straight to slightly curved.
 Branches usually remain on the lower part of the tree.
 Bark is a scaly dark brown.
 Twigs are mostly hairless, green when new, then light brown, then turning to gray into by the end of the second year.
 Buds are terminal and lateral and have reddish overlapping scales.